Taxes and shipping calculated at checkout

 Born in Calgary, Alberta, Canada, and raised in Nelson and Prince George, British Columbia, Cherry now lives in Branson, Missouri, with his wife, Linda, and daughter, Amber.

 Cherry has exhibited his sculptures in nationally known shows, galleries, and exhibitions across the United States and in Canada, winning several prestigious awards.
-In 2017 he was one of eight artists showcased in Woolaroc Museum’s The Best of the Best Retrospective Exhibit and Sale, his sculpture River Mates was added to the permanent collection of the National Museum of Wildlife Art, and he won the Cyrus Dallin Award for Best Sculpture at the Eiteljorg’s Quest for the West.
-His monumental installations/commissions include Rabbit Reach at the University of Virginia’s Children’s Hospital; House Sitter in the McNutt Sculpture Garden at the Briscoe Western Art Museum; Horned Frog at the Daniel-Meyer Coliseum at Texas Christian University; Whole Hog, Bear Ball, and Discovery Garden, a group of seventeen sculptures, at Arkansas Children’s Hospital; and Wise Guy in the Vogel Schwartz Sculpture Garden, in Little Rock, Arkansas.
-In 2013 he had two major monument placements, Bison Medallions in the Jackson Hole Airport, Jackson, Wyoming, and Stag Leap at the Stephen Witt Jr. Conservation and Wildlife Center in Little Rock, Arkansas.
-He also was selected for the museum exhibition Wild West: Beauty of the Beast at the Rockwell Museum of Western Art, Corning, New York.
+At the Eiteljorg Museum’s 2022 Quest for the West, he won the Cyrus Dallin Sculpture Award.
+In 2017, Cherry was one of eight artists showcased in Woolaroc Museum’s The Best of the Best Retrospective Exhibit and Sale, his sculpture River Mates was added to the permanent collection of the National Museum of Wildlife Art, and he won the Cyrus Dallin Award for Best Sculpture at the Eiteljorg’s Quest for the West.
 In 2010 he received the Margaret Hexter Prize at the National Sculpture Society’s 77th Annual Awards Exhibition.